IN FOCUS: Should parents divorce or stay together for the kids?

 “When I was nine, I told my mum to get a divorce,” she said.
 “She was shocked for me to say that, but I think she also felt relieved.”

-When her parents finally separated three years later, Alex said that she realised “how toxic and unhealthy their relationship was”, which made her “happy” for them and for herself.
+When her parents finally separated three years later, Alex said that she realised “how toxic and unhealthy their relationship was”, and she became "happy" that her parents separated.

-As she did not have good role models of a “healthy and functional relationship”, Alex found that she picked up some of her parents’ abusive behaviours, like using abusive language on her partners.
+As she did not have good role models of a “healthy and functional relationship”, Alex found that she picked up some of her parents’ behaviour, like using abusive language on her partners.

 “I spend a lot of time to identify and unlearn these abusive behaviours, such as communicating my needs and expectations rather than just assuming my partner should know it,” she said.